ServiceStack/ServiceStack.Swift/README.md

     x swift http://techstacks.io

-Downloads the Typed Swift DTOs for [techstacks.io](http://techstacks.io) and saves them to `techstacks.dtos.swift`.
+Downloads the Typed Swift DTOs for [techstacks.io](http://techstacks.io) and saves them to `dtos.swift`.

 Alternatively you can have it saved to a different FileName with: